 In some circumstances, the claim can be paid from an earlier date - up to six months prior to the date it was claimed.
 This is often referred to as ‘backdating’.

 If tenants would like their claim to be paid from an earlier date they’ll need to convince us that there were good reasons why they weren’t able to apply earlier.
 One of our team will then decide whether we can backdate their benefit and let them know our decision and our reasons for it.

-If your tenants are pensioners who’ve never claimed before then the law enables us to automatically backdate their claim by up to 3 months if they would have been entitled to Housing Benefit or Council Tax Benefit during that time.
+If your tenants are pensioners who’ve never claimed before then the law enables us to automatically backdate their claim by up to three months if they would have been entitled to Housing Benefit or Council Tax Benefit during that time.

 In order for us to do this we may ask them to provide some additional information when they claim.

-We will pay any Housing Benefit direct into your tenant's bank account every fortnight, in arrears.
+We'll pay any Housing Benefit direct into your tenant's bank account every fortnight, in arrears.
 The tenant is then responsible for ensuring that this money is used towards their rent.